puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables_and_parameters.md

 Now give it a try.
 Go ahead and do a `--noop` run, then apply the test.

+Your new page should now be available as `http://<LVM's IP>/hola.html`!

 ## Review

 In this quest you've learned how to take your Puppet manifests to the next level by using variables.You learned how to assign a value to a variable and then reference the variable by name whenever you need its content.
 You also learned how to interpolate variables.